 And therein lies the problem that has kept thousands of introverts awake until all hours of the night.
 Because being an introvert doesn’t mean that you want to be alone all the time.
 But unfortunately, in order to meet people to share your inner world with, it’s necessary to go out and socialize.
 In order to get to those coveted discussions about life goals, creative passions, and the existence of the universe, you sometimes have to start with some small talk, no matter how painful it might be.

-Sometimes You Have to Go Out to Appreciate Staying In
+Sometimes an Introvert Has to Go Out to Appreciate Staying In

 I view socializing much like I view other aspects of my life that I know are good for me in the long run, but really aren’t very enjoyable in the moment.
 Do I really want to go to the gym when I could just go home and watch Netflix?
 No. Do I really want a salad for lunch when I could have a hamburger?
 No. Do I really want to go to a party when I could curl up in bed with a book and a cup of tea?
 It’s a no-brainer.
 However, to reap the rewards, you sometimes have to put in the work.